Bill proposes Cabinet minister, not CJI in selection panel to appoint CEC, ECs | Politics

 According to the Chief Election Commissioner and other Election Commissioners (Appointment Conditions of Service and Term of Office) Bill, the Chief Election Commissioner other election commissioners shall be appointed by the President on the recommendation of a Selection Committee consisting of the prime minister, who will be the chairperson; the leader of opposition (LoP) in the Lok Sabha and a Union Cabinet minister to be nominated by the prime minister.

-According to the bill, the appointment of the Chief Election Commissioner and other Election Commissioners ''shall not be invalid'' merely by reason of any vacancy in or any defect in the constitution of the selection committee.
+According to the bill, the appointment of the Chief Election Commissioner and election commissioners ''shall not be invalid'' merely by reason of any vacancy in or any defect in the constitution of the selection committee.

 In case there is no LoP in the Lower House of Parliament, the leader of the single largest party in opposition in the Lok Sabha will be deemed to be the the LoP.

-The Chief Election Commissioner and other Election Commissioners will be appointed from amongst persons who are holding or have held a post equivalent to the rank of secretary and shall be persons of integrity, who have knowledge of and experience in management and conduct of elections.
+The Chief Election Commissioner and election commissioners will be appointed from amongst persons who are holding or have held a post equivalent to the rank of secretary and shall be persons of integrity, who have knowledge of and experience in management and conduct of elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)